dykang/xslue/README.md

 ### Download xSLUE data and fine-tuned classifiers
-Before running any xSLUE tasks you should download the [xSLUE data](https://xslue.com/task) by running this script (TODO) or clicking the [download all](http://dongtae.lti.cs.cmu.edu/data/xslue_v0.1/xslue_data_v0.1.zip) button.
+Before running any xSLUE tasks you should download the [xSLUE data](https://xslue.com/task) by running this script (TODO) or clicking the [Download Data All (v0.1)](http://dongtae.lti.cs.cmu.edu/data/xslue_v0.1/xslue_data_v0.1.zip) button.
-We also provide the links to download in the table below.
+You can also download the fine-tuned BERT classifiers by clicking the [Download Classifier All (v0.1)](http://dongtae.lti.cs.cmu.edu/data/xslue_v0.1/xslue_model_v0.1.zip) button.
+We also provide the links to download them in the table at the bottom of this page below.

 ### `run_xslue.sh`: Fine-tuning on xSLUE tasks for style classification